Updated 30th March 2022

 Find your showstopper (we all have one!)

-The carrot cake cupcakes you see pictured at the top of this post are my showstopper.
-But, I’m also a huge fan of rustling up a sponge cake.
-I love its versatility and that I can have a batch of mixture whipped up in about 5 minutes.
-What’s your showstopper?
+The carrot cake cupcakes you see pictured at the top of this post may just be my showstopper.
+But, I’m also a huge fan of rustling up a simple vanilla sponge cake; I love its versatility and that I can have one whipped up in about 5 minutes.